Forging women's political equality in Maldives

 Maldivian Landscape

 Despite global efforts to advance gender parity, the Maldives demonstrates minimal progress.
-The 19th Parliament held a mere 4.6% female representation, and only 7 women served in President Solih's 19-member cabinet.
-This trend of underrepresentation persisted in recent parliamentary elections, where only 3 out of 41 female candidates secured seats, resulting in a bleak 3.2% representation.
+The 19th Parliament held a mere 4.6 percent female representation, and only 7 women served in President Solih's 19-member cabinet.
+This trend of underrepresentation persisted in recent parliamentary elections, where only 3 out of 41 female candidates secured seats, resulting in a bleak 3.2 percent representation.
 President Muizzu's current cabinet mirrors this imbalance, with just 2 female ministers out of 20.

 While the shadow of gender inequality lingers over Maldivian politics, the path to a more equitable future lies in adopting a comprehensive and multi-faceted approach.
 Drawing inspiration from global best practices and thoughtfully tailoring them to the Maldivian context will be crucial in empowering women's voices and fostering a truly representative democracy.